-The School of Nursing and Health Studies offers graduate study leading to a Master of Nursing degree.
-The schedule of classes is based on a cohort model with students admitted each fall.
-This model helps students build a strong network of nursing colleagues while also learning from others’ diverse nursing experiences and academic goals.
+We offer an in-person weekly schedule and a hybrid schedule of bi-weekly courses; course days are Fridays only and is based on a cohort model.
+You will create a network of nursing colleagues while also learning from others’ diverse nursing experiences and academic goals.

 - Nursing Education

 Experienced nurses with an RN and a bachelor's degree in another discipline may be eligible to apply.
 Consult the Admission without a BSN section for details.

 The Master of Nursing degree focuses on leadership and other advanced roles.
 It does not prepare students for certification as a nurse practitioner or as a clinical nurse specialist.
 Connect to the UW School of Nursing for more information on degrees for these specific roles.